atreyasha/spp-explainability/docs/develop.md

         5.  check if batch-level processing is possible as per training workflow

-        6.  merge efficiencies from `visualize_efficiently` script
+        6.  merge efficiencies from `visualize_efficiently` script, for example using `heapq` for binary search tree

         7.  consider keeping `explain_labels` or removing these altogether -\> not sure how they could still be of use later on in explainability

-    3. Quantification of global explainability potential
+    4. Quantification of global explainability potential

+        1.  perhaps do a check between model forward and explain forward to ensure they are the same as a failsafe

-        1.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions
+        2.  compare confusion matrices between oracle and mimic and compute euclidean distances over raw softmax predictions

-        2.  it would still be useful to show when mimic and oracle align and when they don\'t
+        3.  demonstrate when global explainability aligns well and when it does not

-        3.  can be done for both the train and test partitions to check for extrapolation potential for explainability
+        4.  can be done for both the train and test partitions to check for extrapolation potential for explainability

+        5.  find tricks which help to increase generalization -\> or at least discuss them

-    4. Local explainability as a failsafe
+    5. Local explainability as a failsafe

         1.  in cases where global explainability cannot be deciphered, we can provide a failsafe of local explainability